 Now, on with the 1-day Animal Kingdom itinerary…

 See the Awesomest Animals – Everyone knows dinosaurs are the best animals ever.
 Unfortunately, Dinoland/Dino-rama are unquestionably the most disappointing theme park lands anywhere, ever.
-However, the much-maligned DINOSAUR is actually a pretty good attraction.
+However, DINOSAUR is actually a pretty good attraction.
 Do it, then act like the rest of this blighted area is extinct to you…

 Flights of Wonder – This is one of Walt Disney World’s most under-appreciated attractions, and it’s truly one of the highlights of the park.
 Ostensibly, it’s just a bird stunt show that might have limited appeal, but it’s so much more.
 From the cheesy humor that works surprisingly well to the effective conservationist message to the birds themselves that are equal parts beautiful and talented, this show offers much more than the two-line description in the park map implies.